'Lorax' beats Disney Mars epic at box office

 The movie bombed with critics, earning 37 unanimously negative reviews on Rotten Tomatoes.
 Audiences gave the movie a "B-" in CinemaScore polling.

-Comcast Corp's Universal Pictures released "Dr. Seuss' The Lorax."
-Time Warner Inc released "Project X." "A Thousand Words" was distributed by Paramount Pictures, a unit of Viacom Inc. "Silent House" was released by Open Road Films, a joint venture between theater owners Regal Entertainment Group and AMC Entertainment Inc. Privately held Relativity Media distributed "Act of Valor" in the United States, and Alliance Films released the movie in Canada.
+Comcast Corp's (CMCSA.O) Universal Pictures released "Dr. Seuss' The Lorax."
+Time Warner Inc (TWX.N) released "Project X." "A Thousand Words" was distributed by Paramount Pictures, a unit of Viacom Inc (VIAB.O).
+"Silent House" was released by Open Road Films, a joint venture between theater owners Regal Entertainment Group (RGC.N) and AMC Entertainment Inc MHIAE.UL.
+Privately held Relativity Media distributed "Act of Valor" in the United States, and Alliance Films released the movie in Canada.

 (Reporting By Lisa Richwine; Editing by Bill Trott)